North Hudson, New Jersey: Description

-Mostly situated atop the Palisades on the Hudson Waterfront on west bank of the Hudson River, the area is directly across from Midtown Manhattan and Upper West Side in New York City, north of Hoboken and Jersey City (the county seat), and east of the New Jersey Meadowlands.
+Mostly situated atop the Palisades on the Hudson Waterfront on the west bank of the Hudson River, the area is directly across from Midtown Manhattan and the Upper West Side in New York City, north of Hoboken and Jersey City (the county seat), and east of the New Jersey Meadowlands.
 Its high elevation allows North Hudson expansive views of the Manhattan skyline, the Meadowlands, and the Watchung Mountains.
 The cuesta, or slope, on the west side of area makes North Bergen the city with the second most hills per square mile in the United States after San Francisco.

 The Hudson River Waterfront Walkway is a promenade and park along the river.

 Boundaries

 North Hudson lies north of Bergen, one of earliest settlements in New Jersey, founded in 1660.
 During the British and colonial it was known as Bergen Woods and was in the southeastern part of Bergen County.
 On February 22, 1838, Jersey City was incorporated as a separate municipality, In 1840 Hudson County, comprising Jersey City and Bergen Township, was created from the southern portion of Bergen County.
 North Bergen was incorporated as a township on April 10, 1843, by an act of the New Jersey Legislature, from the northern portion of Bergen Township.
 At the time, the town included everything east of the Hackensack River and north of and including what is now Jersey City Heights.

 North Hudson experienced massive immigration and urbanization during the latter half of the 19th century, and led to the creation of various new towns.
 Portions of the North Bergen were taken to form Hoboken Township (April 9, 1849, now the City of Hoboken), Hudson Town (April 12, 1852, later part of Hudson City), Hudson City (April 11, 1855, later merged with Jersey City), Guttenberg (formed within the township on March 9, 1859, and set off as an independent municipality on April 1, 1878), Weehawken (March 15, 1859), Union Township and West Hoboken Township (both created on February 28, 1861), Union Hill town (March 29, 1864) and Secaucus (March 12, 1900).

 In the early 1900s the idea of the all towns consolidating emerged and subsided, Eventually West Hoboken and Union Hill merged in 1925.
 Though each municipality has an independent local government and school district, they collaborate (sometimes with Hoboken) on certain services including fire-fighting, water supply, sewage treatment emergency medical services, and vocational education.
-Some are members of the Bergen County Cooperative Library System.
+Some are members of Bridging Communities, Connecting Library Services.

-North Hudson is part of New Jersey's 32nd 33rd legislative districts.
+North Hudson is part of New Jersey's 32nd and 33rd legislative districts.
 Most of North Hudson falls within New Jersey's 8th congressional district.